-Every day and every week councillors perform a diverse range of tasks - far beyond attending weekly council meetings and opening the odd building.
+Every day and every week councillors perform a diverse range of tasks - far beyond attending regular council meetings, community events and functions.

 The role of a councillor is like a part-time job.

 Councillors do receive a taxable allowance, determined by the council, within parameters set by the state government.